DracoBlue/node-facebook-client/README.md

 Changelog
 ---------

+- 1.5.1 (2012/01/06)
+  - fixed isValid: throwed an exception, when user_data.error was not existant
+  - added backward compatibility for node 0.4.x, if toString('hex') was missing
 - 1.5.0 (2012/01/05)
   - added support for fbsr-cookie from new facebook auth #16
   - added support for lazy-access-token retrieval if oauth-code is given